 The programs aim to improve literacy and numeracy skills with employment focused training.
 These programs cater for a variety of people, including students with special learning needs, youth who are disengaged or are at risk of becoming disengaged from mainstream school, students with diagnosed and undiagnosed learning disabilities and/or a mental illness, and adults with low literacy and numeracy skills.

-Provides work for people with a disability, and achieving extraordinary results, Aware is proudly part of the Albury Wodonga Community College, offering supported employment, lifestyle activities and accredited training programs.
+Aware Programs is a registered NDIS provider offering positive options for people with a disability.
+Aware is proudly part of the Albury Wodonga Community College, offering supported employment, lifestyle activities and accredited training programs.

+The Community College offers two Active Ageing programs.
+The University of the Third Age (U3A) Creative Learners.
 Although the word ‘university’ is in the title, the U3A is more like a coming together of minds and friends with something in common; a thirst for knowledge and a passion for learning.
 There are no degrees or diplomas, but a sharing of knowledge and fun among mature aged students.
-Creative Learners is another popular program attuned to retirees providing a wide range of social learning activities.
+Creative Learners is a popular program attuned to retirees providing a wide range of social learning activities.